 AKINSULIRE, Yewande Precious et al. (2026)

 This study explores how AI is transforming language education through intelligent tutoring systems, adaptive learning platforms, and instant feedback mechanisms that help students become more independent learners.
-The research reveals that AI-driven language tools can provide highly customized instruction that keeps students engaged while building their communication skills.
+The research reveals that AI-driven language tools can provide highly customised instruction that keeps students engaged while building their communication skills.
 Language teachers will find valuable insights on how to integrate AI tutoring systems and automated assessment tools to enhance their classroom instruction and support diverse learning needs.

 Effects of an automated corrective feedback-based peer assessment approach on students' learning achievement, motivation, and self-regulated learning conceptions in foreign language pronunciation View study ↗